UrbanMachine/node_helpers/docs/launching.rst

 Launching
 =========

-The `node_helpers.launching` module provides utility functions and classes to streamline the management of ROS launch files.
+The `node_helpers.launching` module provides utility functions and classes to streamline the management of ROS launch files and URDF configurations.
+This module is particularly useful for handling dynamic node swapping and ensuring file existence for launch operations.

 Core Features
 -------------